-Throughout 2017, the United States continued to address concerns related to the global steel sector, working closely with trading partners bilaterally and in a number of regional and international fora.
-This activity included coordination in the Organization for Economic Cooperation and Development (OECD); the North American Steel Trade Committee (NASTC); and the Global Forum on Steel Excess Capacity (Global Forum).
-The Global Forum provides an opportunity for G20 and interested OECD members to address the systemic issues present in the current global steel crisis that have a negative impact on the steelmaking industry and workers in the United States and around the world.
+Throughout 2018, the United States continued to address concerns related to the global steel sector, working closely with trading partners bilaterally and in a number of regional and international fora.
+This activity included engagement in the Organization for Economic Cooperation and Development (OECD); the North American Steel Trade Committee (NASTC); and the Global Forum on Steel Excess Capacity (Global Forum).

-The global excess steelmaking capacity situation remained a significant problem with supply far outpacing demand for steel in 2017.
-Government policies drove the continued global expansion and retention of inefficient excess steelmaking capacity in many economies.
-Excess nominal steelmaking capacity remains at unsustainable levels - more than a record 737 million metric tons, according to OECD estimates based on the difference between global capacity and demand in 2016.
-Announced capacity expansions through 2020 could exacerbate the imbalance.
-Even though there has been a minor increase in demand for steel in 2017, excess capacity has driven down steel prices, employment, capacity utilization rates, and profitability.
-China accounts for approximately one half of global steel production capacity.
-Chinese excess capacity is estimated to be over 300 million metric tons.
-This excess capacity was equivalent to over 20 percent of global (crude steel) demand in 2016.
-The sustained high levels of steelmaking capacity and steel production that are out of line with market realities are causing distortions in trade patterns and disruptions on global markets.
+Excess capacity in global steelmaking remains a significant problem, with capacity far outpacing demand for steel.
+Excess nominal steelmaking capacity remains at unsustainable levels - 680 million metric tons, according to OECD estimates based on the difference between global capacity and demand in 2017, equivalent to the combined steelmaking capacity of the United States, the European Union, Japan, India, and Russia.
+Projected near-term capacity increases, particularly in Asia, could exacerbate this imbalance, which exerts downward pressure on steel prices and on steel industry employment, capacity utilization rates, and profitability.
+China accounts for approximately one-half of global steel production capacity and the lion's share of global excess capacity.
+These sustained high levels of steelmaking capacity and associated steel production, particularly in China, are out of line with market realities, and continue to cause distortions in trade patterns and global markets.